Toxic nodular goiter

-Toxic nodular goiter involves an enlarged thyroid gland that contains rounded growths called nodules.
-These nodules produce too much thyroid hormone.
+Toxic nodular goiter involves an enlarged thyroid gland.
+The gland contains areas that have increased in size and formed nodules.
+One or more of these nodules produce too much thyroid hormone.

-Sometimes patients with toxic multinodular goiter will develop high thyroid levels for the first time after they receive a large amount of iodine through a vein (intravenously).
-The iodine may be used as contrast for a CT scan or heart catheterization.
+Sometimes, people with toxic multinodular goiter will develop high thyroid levels for the first time.
+This mostly occurs after they take in a large amount of iodine through a vein (intravenously) or by mouth.
+The iodine may be used as contrast for a

-Symptoms are those of an overactive thyroid gland (hyperthyroidism).
-However, the bulging eyeballs seen in Graves disease do not occur.
+).
+However, the bulging eyeballs seen in do not occur.

-A physical examination will show one or many nodules in the thyroid.
-There may be a rapid heart rate.
+will show 1 or many in the thyroid.
+There may be a .